Application screen configuration

 `processTabHeaderV1(title, standardButtonDisabled, businessSlot)`

-Creates the configuration of the process tab header.
+Creates process tab header configuration.
 It takes three parameters:

 * `title` - tab title, displayed in Eximee Dashboard.

 * `businessSlot` - optional configuration that allows embedding a custom web component in the tab header.
 You should provide a definition of [`webComponentV1`](#webcomponentv1).
-The component will be displayed when `standardButtonDisabled` will be set to `true`.
-In place of the standard buttons, a slot will then appear in which the component will be embedded.
+The component will be displayed when `standardButtonDisabled` is set to `true`.
+In place of the standard buttons, a slot will then appear where the component will be embedded.

 Example: